MicrosoftDocs/dynamics-365-customer-engagement/ce/Universal-Resource_scheduling/extending-urs-step-by-step.md

 #### Adding Data

 Use Advanced Find to add new records to the Language entity.
 You can then associate Resource records to the new Language records by opening a Resource record and navigating to the Language relationship in the navigation bar.
-For Requirement records, you can fill in the new Required Language and Secondary Language fields.
+For Requirement records, you can fill in the new Required Language and Secondary Language fields on the Requirement form.

 ## Customizing the Schedule Board